Current draw of things

 I had to go buy an external pressure switch, which was easy to do and install.

-The pump would just hammer away at 49 lbs all day.
+Otherwise, the pump would just hammer away at 49 lbs all day.
 Gaining nothing!

 I never listen to the radio.
 But here is the current with the audio turned down: about 400mA.

 The current comes up slightly as you turn up the sound volume, maybe .5 amp.